-I had never devided people based on their skin colour, or race.
+I had never divided people based on their skin colour, or race.
 These factors are illusions.
-What really matters is not the intelligence, but the heart, and mind.
+What really matters is not the intelligence, but the heart and mind.

 I wanted to go there.

 One day in fall, the decision was made.
-I was going there.
-Alone, in the evening.
+I was going.
+Alone, in the later afternoon.
 I jumped on the tube, and went into the South side of Chicago.
 With every stop of the train, the number of “white” people was dropping, and the remaining looked at me with a question on the faces.
-When all but me left, the remaining “blacks” smiled, looked at me, and we continued travelling into the south.
+When all but me left, the remaining “blacks” smiled, looked at me, and we continued travelling deeper into the south.

 Several metro stations later, I decided to go off the train, into the open space.
-It was still the day time, so I could see the people and the buildings.
-Feel the atmosphere.
+It was still the day time.
+So I could feel the atmosphere.
 The day was sunny.
 I was joyfull, and so curious.

 The shelter house manager lead me to a women’s room and showed me the place to sleep.
 I took a quick shower, and tried to fall asleep, in all the clothes I had on.
 It was a cold night.

 Too cold for a girl accustomed to sleeping in a cosy and warm bed, with beautiful and protective covers.
 I was shiverring out of cold…and could not fall asleep.

 Hour after hour, I was waiting for the first morning hours.
 The cold kept me awake.

 Then, suddenly a women who was sleeping on the bed next to me stood up, and took the blanket she was covering herself with against the cold, to give it to me.
 She saw my shiverrs, and gave me all she had, to stay in the cold herself.
 No blankets, just the poor clothes she had.

 I found her in the morning, when all the persons staying in the shelter had their breakfast.
 I approached her, and wanted to thank her, to give her some money.